naruto00fa/storybook/docs/get-started/browse-stories.md

 ## Sidebar and Canvas

-A `*.stories.js` file defines all the stories for a component.
+A `*.stories.js` file or a `*.stories.ts` file defines all the stories for a component.
 Each story has a corresponding sidebar item.
 When you click on a story, it renders in the Canvas an isolated preview iframe.

 <video autoPlay muted playsInline loop>
   <source